Bran18/stellar-passkey/README.md

 #### `usePasskeyAuthentication`

-This hook manages the authentication process using WebAuthn.
+This hook manages the authentication process using WebAuthn and passkeys.

 - **Parameters:**
   - `identifier`: A string representing the user's identifier.